-The application period for 2019 grants is now open.
+The application period for 2019 grants is now closed.

 The UC San Diego Altman Clinical and Translational Research Institute (ACTRI) Academic-Community Partnership Pilot Project Grants support the development and expansion of community-university partnerships in research by strengthening and funding collaborative research partnerships between UC San Diego, San Diego State University (SDSU) and other partner institution faculty and local communities and their leaders.
 The ACTRI Community Engagement Academic-Community Partnership Pilot Grant Program is part of a multilevel effort to expand UC San Diego Health Sciences and SDSU research endeavors to engage local communities.
 These funds are to be used for the development of new projects to provide a basis for future grant proposals and community partnerships – the funds are not intended to fund extensions of prior work.
 Awards of up to $20,000 are to be spent within the designated 12-month period.
 The funding period for the 2019 grants is April 1, 2019-March 31, 2020.

 ACTRI Mission: The mission of ACTRI is to create an environment that advances health care through interactions between basic scientists, clinical investigators, community physicians, and patients.
 We intend to address the barriers that inhibit productivity and rapid translation of research progress into new therapies, and the dissemination of these new therapies to patients served by UC San Diego Health, as well as those served by community providers.